kzmssk/pandoc_report/report.md

 ## Citation

-You can cite an article like: [@Krizhevsky2012]
+You can cite an article like [@Krizhevsky2012]

 ## First sub-section

-You can put list of items using itemize:
+You can put a list of items using itemize:

 * Monday
 * Tuesday